Recipe: Japanese Cucumber Salad

 - 1/2 C mandarin oranges (in 100% juice or water), drained and cut into bite-sized pieces

 - 1/2 Tbsp sesame seeds (optional)

-- Cut the English cucumber in half, lengthwise.
-Then cut crosswise into thin, half-moon shapes and add the cucumber pieces to a large bowl.
+- Cut cucumber in half, lengthwise.
+Then cut crosswise into thin, half-moon shapes.
+Place in large bowl.

-- In a smaller bowl, combine salt, honey, soy sauce, vinegar, and sesame oil.
-Mix well, then pour the liquid mixture over the cucumbers and stir gently.
+- In smaller bowl, combine salt, honey, soy sauce, vinegar, and sesame oil.
+Mix well.
+Pour over cucumbers.
+Stir gently.

 Tip: This dish pairs well with shrimp, ahi tuna, tempeh, chicken, or pork.

 - For the sugar: sugar or maple syrup